dinbab1984/terraform/azure-databricks-catalog-storage-sep/ReadMe.md

 - Follow azure-databricks-workspace-ncc for enabling NCC in the existing workspace.

 # to block public access to the following azure services
-- block public access to storage account and allow only access from the specific virtual network subnets.
+- block public access to catalog storage account and allow only access from the specific virtual network subnets.

 ### Network Architecture
 ![alt text](./drawio/architecture.drawio.svg)